nuEGil/NotesOnTextTasks/ReadMe.md

 This gives a description of the directories for each part of the project.

 ## TODO
+0. Make a mermaid diagram for the demo flow and tool set
 1. Make more web apps
     * UI/UX  host on github pages
     *  should be able to do static only with animations + project descriptions